briansemrau/fishingboat/README.md

 To use these models, I have to manually start and stop servers whenever I want to use them.
 I can't leave them running 24/7, because they consume significant resources on my machine.
 Sometimes I need those resources for compiling code (or playing video games).
 Dealing with this is _annoying_.

-I could solve this in two ways:
+I could solve this in a few ways:
-1. Modify the software to dynamically load/unload models from memory depending on usage (I've implemented this in my own software, but I won't bother implementing this in others')
+1. Modify the each program to dynamically load/unload models from memory depending on usage (I've implemented this before in my own software, but I won't bother duplicating the effort elsewhere)
 2. Create a reverse proxy to detect when each service is in use, and automatically start/stop containers according to usage.
+3. ~~spend $$$$ on lots of additional hardware~~

 FishingBoat is the manifestation of option #2.